Will your next RMS have these key features?

-When attorneys join or leave a firm, there are a lot of backend processes that must be followed to ensure that not only are the right files coming or going, but also that they’re all OGC compliant.
+When attorneys join or leave a firm, there are a lot of backend processes that must be followed to ensure that not only are the right files coming or going, but also that they’re all compliant with clients’ outside counsel guidelines (OCGs).
 Today, you can invest in a RM solution that includes IG controls that enables you to manage and track every step of this process.
-A specialized dashboard means you can capture rules according to each client’s OGC policies, guaranteeing that you’re always on top of things.
+A specialized dashboard means you can capture rules according to each client’s OCG policies, guaranteeing that you’re always on top of things.

 #8: Does It Include User-Defined Graphical Management Reporting?

 The best RM software empowers your staff to stop relying on IT for a variety of daily tasks.
 By handing over ownership to records managers and other staff, you can lower your IT overhead.

 One of those essential tasks is the creation of ad-hoc reports.
 With that in mind, important records management software features to look for include the ability to generate user-defined reports, and the ability to present those results in an easy-to-read graphical format.